 My beloved, Scott Kennedy, also wanted to contribute some information:

 In the Restaurant line: I would like to add that a marvelous vegetarian restaurant opened up while we were down in Oaxaca.
-It’s called the Manantial Vegetariano and it's at 303 Tinoco y Palacios.
+Its called the Manantial Vegetariano and it's at 303 Tinoco y Palacios.
 They have an excellent comida corrida and do great breakfasts.
 The portions are medium sized, the service is great and the presentation of the meals is very tasteful.

-Correct.
+Stan says: Correct.
 When we want Vegies, we go there, or Los Olivos, out by the traffic circle for the road to Mexico.
 Specially good: the Sunday buffet.

 In the tourist information line: We found Ernesto Morales, Jefe del Dpto. de Logistica, at the tourist info office at #305 Calle M. Bravo to be a wealth of information on what to do and where to go in the state of Oaxaca.
 He is an avid hiker and backpacker, an amateur naturalist and a collector of rare orchids.
 He speaks excellent English, is very friendly and was an enthusiastic informant as to where the best off the road traveling in Oaxaca was to be done.